 Using Pea Shoots & Tendrils in Cooking

 Pea shoots and tendrils are tender enough to serve with minimal or even no cooking.
 They are often tossed into salads, sandwiches, or on top of soups.
 You can always add a few curls as an edible garnish to any dish.
-Pea shoots and tendrils are also a tangy addition to stir-fired dishes or simply steamed or sautéed with your favorite seasonings as a side dish.
+Pea shoots and tendrils are also a tangy addition to stir-fried dishes or simply steamed or sautéed with your favorite seasonings as a side dish.